 Choosing Between PLS-SEM and CB-SEM

-Rules of thumb for choosing between PLS-SEM and CB-SEM by Hair, J. F., Hult, G. T. M., Ringle, C. M., and Sarstedt, M. 2014.
+You may find the rules of thumb for choosing between PLS-SEM and CB-SEM by Hair, J. F., Hult, G. T. M., Ringle, C. M., and Sarstedt, M. 2017.
 A Primer on Partial Least Squares Structural Equation Modeling (PLS-SEM).
 2nd Ed.
-Thousand Oaks, CA: Sage.
+Thousand Oaks, CA: Sage useful.

 Use PLS-SEM when

 - The goal is predicting key target constructs or identifying key “driver” constructs.

 - Formatively measured constructs are part of the structural model.
 Note that formative measures can also be used with CB-SEM, but doing so requires construct specification modifications (e.g., the construct must include both formative and reflective indicators to meet identification requirements).

 - The structural model is complex (many constructs and many indicators).

 - The sample size is small and/or the data are nonnormally distributed.

 - The plan is to use latent variable scores in subsequent analyses.

 - The goal is theory testing, theory confirmation, or the comparison of alternative theories.